ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 KUBERSKI NAMED PRESIDENT EMERITUS OF HIGHLAND COMMUNITY COLLEGE

-The Highland Community College Board of Trustees has honored retiring President Chris Kuberski with the title of President Emeritus.
+The Highland Community College Board of Trustees honored retiring President Chris Kuberski with the title of president emeritus.

-The recognition comes as Kuberski retired June 30th following a distinguished career of more than 40 years in higher education.
-She served as Highland’s president since July 2020 after five years as executive vice president.
-During her tenure, the college strengthened its focus on student success, workforce development, and its core cultural values of Rise Up, Open Up, Own It, Be Bold, and One HCC.
+The recognition comes as Kuberski retired June 30 after a distinguished career of more than 40 years in higher education.
+She served as Highland's president since July 2020 after five years as executive vice president.
+During her tenure, the college strengthened its focus on student success, workforce development and its core cultural values of Rise Up, Open Up, Own It, Be Bold and One HCC.

-You can hear directly from Chris, Jamal, and HCC Board Chair Doug Block by going to our website and listening to their interview with Freepod’s own Alan Wenzel.
+You can hear directly from Chris, Jamal and HCC Board Chair Doug Block by visiting our website and listening to their interview with Freepod's own Alan Wenzel.

 PEARL CITY NAMES NEW SUPERINTENDENT